 Viola played The Ed Sullivan Show five times, was the onstage drummer for the original 1960’s Broadway production of Cabaret and remains active as the drummer for Forever Young: America’s Oldest Act of Professional Entertainers.
 Her most recent media appearances include an interview with womenofrock.org earlier this year (click through to the site’s interviews, or watch it at the bottom of this page), and the featured artist of episode 136 of The Trap Set podcast in 2017.

 Other elder living musicians of note are listed below in order of their birth date.
 All are over 100, or soon to be.

 Viola Smith – November 29, 1912 – Legendary drummer

-Eleanor Sokoloff – June 16, 1914 – Pianist and renown teacher at Philadelphia conservatory the Curtis Institute of Music
+Eleanor Sokoloff – June 16, 1914 – Pianist and renowned teacher at Philadelphia conservatory the Curtis Institute of Music

 Fred Fox – July 14, 1914 – Former French horn player for New York Philharmonic, National Symphony Orchestra, Frank Sinatra, various film scores and others